IFC (American TV channel)

-IFC is an American basic cable channel owned by AMC Networks.
+IFC is an American basic cable channel owned by AMC Global Media.
 Launched in 1994 as the Independent Film Channel, a spin-off of former sister channel Bravo, IFC originally operated as a commercial-free service, devoted to showing independent films without interruption.
 Starting in the late 2000s, the channel gradually moved its programming from independent films into comedy, horror, and cult television shows and films.
 IFC became an ad-supported service in 2010, and officially retired its full name in 2014.

 AMC Networks operates a subsidiary known as IFC Films, the film offshoot of the channel that operates the IFC Center.
 In September 2018, it was estimated that approximately 75,295,000 American households (63% of households with television) received IFC.
 By December 2023, that number would drop to 56,185,000 households.

 History

 IFC logo, used from 2001 to 2010.
 It continued to be used on IFC Canada until its closure in 2019 and for the IFC Films label until 2025.
 Still used for the IFC Center.

 The channel debuted on September 1, 1994, under the ownership of Rainbow Media, a subsidiary of Cablevision Systems Corporation.
 IFC originated as a spin-off of then-sibling channel Bravo, which focused at that time on a wider variety of programming, including shows related to fine arts.
 In 2000, IFC launched a motion picture division.

 In 2005, IFC expanded into its first non-television venture and opened the IFC Center, a movie theater for independent film in New York City.
 In 2008, IFC launched its Media Lab Studios, a section of its website on which users can enter IFC-sponsored film contests, and can view others' films.
 In 2008, Rainbow Media acquired IFC's rival network, Sundance Channel, from Robert Redford and Showtime Networks.